Get your FREE store + Amazon business!

 Give it 6–10 weeks before you judge it

-Hector was at $145 after Week 3.
-He was at $612/mo by Week 8.
-He kept going.
+Hector was at $145 by Week 3 and steady by Week 8.
+He kept going instead of quitting at the slow start.

 Find your own right side hustle – try the same 14-minute tool Hector used.